The Ayurvedic Skincare Routine, Demystified

 What do you do to practice self-care?

 Coconut oil calms inflammation and cools the body down.
-Coconut oil is perfect for pitta skin types because of its soothing properties.
+Coconut oil is perfect for pitta skin moods because of its soothing properties.

 Kaphas require more energizing ingredients, like almond oil.
 Almond oil is packed with antioxidants, in addition to being incredibly balancing.
 It’s also odorless, so it’s a great oil to use as a base to add in a few drops of essential oil.